Goods exports to the UK have fallen behind since Brexit

 © Hollandse Hoogte

 Goods exports from the Netherlands to the United Kingdom have fallen behind exports to other countries since the UK left the European Union.
 This has mainly been due to a sharp drop in re-exports and the quasi-transit trade to the UK.
 Domestic exports to the UK have increased, although this increase has been smaller than the increase in domestic exports as a whole (to all countries).
-Statistics Netherlands (CBS) reports this in a new publication entitled ‘Dutch Trade in Facts and Figures 2024’, the Dutch-language version of which is published today.
-The English-language version of the publication will be available in October.
+Statistics Netherlands (CBS) reports this in a new publication entitled ‘Dutch Trade in Facts and Figures 2024’.
+An executive summary of the publication is available in English and the full English-language version will be available in October.

 Changes in export volume, by export category